 We are a co-educational school for pupils aged 3 - 13yrs.
-Pupils can join us at any stage.
-Many join us for their Years 7 & 8.
+Pupils can join us at any stage a few just for Years 7 & 8.
 Our pupils go on to secure scholarships at prestigious public secondary schools, or their state equivalents such as The Thomas Hardye School.
 "ItsLearning" allows parents to stay in touch with their children's lessons on a daily basis.

 Stage Not Age

 We take an unashamedly traditional approach to the vital importance of the basics; mental arithmetic, times tables, good grammar, spelling and punctuation.
 We ensure we tailor learning to the specific needs of the pupil.
 We strive to balance excellence with inclusion - see "Thornlow Times 13-14", "Autumn Term 2014" or visit "Latest News" to read more!

 Thornlow pupils study Spanish, French and English.
 All languages are timetabled on the curriculum and are taught by specialist language teachers.
 To enhance learning, our incredibly strong links with Spain provide exchange opportunities.
 Our traditionally English classic school uniform, exudes quality, just like our language department!

 Boarding is available for UK and Non-UK residents and we would welcome you to visit our exquisitely decorated “home from home” boarding house.
 Caring and attentive house-parents ensure a strong sense of belonging and personal identity.

 Thanks to the Friends of Thornlow for such an entertaining and lively evening of dice rolling and beetle building - delicious hot dogs and Chilli Con Carne was served by the Friends.... thank you for all the fund raising fun!Read Post

 To underpin and support the Year 7&8 work on Coastal Flooding the class carried out a survey of the causes and effects of the coastal flooding events which took place January / February 2014.Read Post